AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 ``read`` is capable of reading STDIN, case like ``command | ./script``, with ``while read var`` it goes through the input line by line::

- # IFS= is empty and echo argument in quotes to make sure we keep format
+ # IFS= is empty and echo argument in quotes to make sure we keep the format
- # otherwise all spaces and new lines shrinked to one
+ # otherwise all spaces and new lines shrinked to one and leading/trailing whitespace trimmed
  while IFS= read -r line; do
    echo "line is $line"    # do something useful with $line done